-Shirley improvised naturally at the piano when very young, but began formal lessons around age 10 from Pam Keen Patterson and in high school from Irena Hramenkova.
+Shirley improvised and experimented naturally at the piano when very young, eventually taking lessons around age 10 from Pam Keen Patterson and in high school from Irena Hramenkova.
 In adolescence he discovered classical recordings (in Walmart’s discount CD bin) and spent countless hours listening, composing, practicing, and improvising at the piano.
-Russian music heavily influenced his style in both composition and piano performance.
+Russian/Soviet music heavily influenced his style in both composition and piano performance.
 As a teenager he was mentored in composition by Olga Harris, the last student of Khachaturian.
-At age 17 he received a composition scholarship and almost immediately after leaving school won his first international composition award, traveling to Europe for its premiere.
+At age 17 he received a composition scholarship and right after leaving school won his first international composition award, traveling to Europe for its premiere.

-Shirley’s influences are very broad, from the interwoven counterpoint of Bach and the rhythmically driven harmonies of Vivaldi, to the exquisite lyricism of Chopin and Schumann, to the wild ferocity of Stravinsky, Prokofiev, and beyond.
-His cross-cultural style reflects a strong interest in international folk music, including the exquisite timbres of Balinese gamelan, beautifully dark Roma and Eurasian melodies, complex and layered African rhythms, highly expressive and ornamented music of Persia, and the intense, passionate music of Latin America.
+Shirley’s influences are very broad; from the interwoven counterpoint of Bach and the rhythmically driven harmonies of Vivaldi; to the exquisite lyricism of Chopin and Tchaikovsky; to the wild ferocity of Stravinsky, Prokofiev, and beyond.
+His cross-cultural style reflects a strong interest in international folk music; including the evocative timbres of Balinese gamelan and East Asian music; beautifully dark Silk Road and Romani melodies; complex layered African rhythms; highly expressive and ornamented music of Persia; intense, passionate music of Latin America; and much more.